pierrelefevre/hempriser/README.md

 ## Results
 ### Model evaluation pipeline
-To ensure we monitor for model drift and inference skew, we designed a model evaluation pipeline.
+To ensure we monitor for model drift and inference skew, we designed a batch inference pipeline that runs every hour.
+This pipeline takes all the sold listings since the model was trained that has not already been in a batch inference, and runs them through the model.
+The results are then stored in the database.
+Running it every hours means that, in practice, the batches are quite small (apart from the first one if the pipelilne is "shut down" for a while).
-The issue is - what data should we test with, since all of the sold listings have been used in some effect (train/test/validate)?
+By ensuring that we only select the listings with injection time after the model was trained, we can ensure that we are not testing the model on data it has already seen.

-Since the idea is to run this pipeline once a day, we can simply use the listings that were sold in the last 24 hours, which the model has not been trained on yet.
+The code for the batch inference pipeline is in the `inference` folder.
+The code is written in Python and can be run on any computer with systemd and Python 3 installed.

 ### Comparison against Booli
 ![image](https://github.com/pierrelefevre/bostadspriser/assets/35996839/ff3872ce-c5ea-445a-8111-c04341d2099d)